vliviu/NHESS_GeosciencePaper/README.md

 The 'data.csv' is the actual data from Table I in the paper and should be placed in a sub-folder called 'data'.

-2) The 2nd program  "nonlinearRegression.py" which uses keras with tensorflow backend verifies in an other way the accuracy of our calculus, and it gives a RMSE error of approx. 0.75 %.
+2) The 2nd program  "nonlinearRegression.py" which uses keras with tensorflow backend verifies in an other way the accuracy of our calculus, and it discover a nonlinear dependencies between MMI and measurements (given above) with a RMSE error of approx. 0.75 %.

 The requirements.txt file specifies Python (3.9/3.10) packages that one should install (using conda/pip commands).

+Citation:
+________
+If you use this code or the results published in the paper, please cite our work, with details given above.

+License:
+________
+The code is released under the MIT license.